 Troy, NY– Rensselaer County District Mary Pat Donnelly announced today that Autumn

-Hinchcliff, age 24, of Troy, NY, pleaded guilty to one count of Attempted Murder in the Second
+sentenced to 12 years in state prison on one count of Attempted Murder in the Second Degree, 12

-Degree, one count of Assault in the First Degree, one count of Assault in the Second Degree, one
+years for one count of Assault in the First Degree, 6 years for one count of Assault in the Second

-connection with the stabbing that took place at 167 2nd Street in the City of Troy.
+with the stabbing that took place on 2nd Street in the City of Troy.

-Hinchcliff will be sentenced by Honorable Jennifer Sober on April 28th and faces ten to
+Hinchcliff was sentenced by Honorable Jennifer Sober and her sentences will run concurrently.

-Assistant District Attorney Cheryl McDermott prosecuted the case.
+Assistant District Attorney Cheryl McDermott who prosecuted the case and read the victim’s